brajeshwar/brajeshwar.github.io/_posts/2014/2014-02-23-making-autochrome-v3.md

 But when the time came to hash the Stylesheets and Javascript files in a WordPress theme, things were not so straight forward.

-In order to concatenate and revision the Javascript files while building the distribution archive, we made use of grunt task <code>grunt-usemin</code>.
+In order to concatenate and revision the Javascript files while building the distribution archive, we made use of grunt task `grunt-usemin`.
 But, in the case of WordPress Stylesheet, we avoided filename based hashing.
-Since, WordPress looks for the exact filename <code>style.css</code>, and a hashed filenames like <code>style.34d3e234.css</code> didn't work with WordPress.
+Since, WordPress looks for the exact filename `style.css`, and a hashed filenames like `style.34d3e234.css` didn't work with WordPress.

-So we decided to go with using the <code>$ver</code> parameter in the function <code>wp_enqueue_style()</code> in WordPress which conventionally used to include stylesheets in themes.
-During the build using the grunt task <code>grunt-text-replace</code> we injected the hash of the file as parameter.
+So we decided to go with using the `$ver` parameter in the function `wp_enqueue_style()` in WordPress which conventionally used to include stylesheets in themes.
+During the build using the grunt task `grunt-text-replace` we injected the hash of the file as parameter.
 Some call this method as query based hashing and if you are using <a href="http://www.cloudflare.com/">CloudFlare</a> CDN, you may got ahead and set the "Static Content Caching Level" to Aggressive to cache these query based URLs.

-<iframe width="853" height="480" src="//www.youtube.com/embed/4zUnFMUdnvI?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="800" height="450" src="//www.youtube.com/embed/4zUnFMUdnvI?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Deployment

 Grunt along with Git comes to the rescue during builds and deployments.
 After tagging and marking our release versions, we can deploy our builds pretty quickly from the command-line to our demo server, without worrying about (S)FTP or doing any of the manual uploads.
-A <code>grunt build</code> gives us a clean WordPress Theme Installer and a zip file to be sent to our merchant, which is ready to be sold to customers.
+A `grunt build` gives us a clean WordPress Theme Installer and a zip file to be sent to our merchant, which is ready to be sold to customers.

 ## Autochrome WordPress Theme

 > Autochrome is a minimal, photography WordPress theme with special attention to your photos.

-Go ahead and get a copy of <a href="http://theme6.com/autochrome/">Autochrome v3</a>, use the discount code -- <strong>ONMBCOM25</strong> -- to get 25% discount.
-The code is valid till Mar 31, 2014.
-You can also browse the <a href="http://demo-wp.theme6.com/autochrome/">Autochrome Demo</a>.

 ## WP-Portkey